More Than 1,000 Migrants Cross Channel To UK In Two Days - UrduPoint

 According to a count by Britain's domestic news agency PA, more than 17,000 migrants have made the crossing to Britain in small boats since the beginning of the year, more than double the figure for the whole of 2020.

-During a visit on Saturday to Loon-Plage in northern France, French Interior Minister Gerald Darmanin called for a migration treaty between the EU and the UK.
+During a visit on Saturday to Loon-Plage in northern France, French Interior Minister Gerald Darmanin called for a migration treaty between the EU and Britain.

-He also asked the British government to honour its commitment to pay France £54 million (62.7 million Euros) to finance the reinforcement of French police forces on the coast.
+He also asked the British government to honour its commitment to pay France £54 million ($74 million, 63 million Euros) to finance the reinforcement of French police forces on the coast.

 "We are asking the British to keep their promises of financing because we are holding the border for them," Darmanin said.